sbrl/research-rainfallradar/README.md

 UPSAMPLE=2					| How much to upsample by at the beginning of the model.
 A value of disables upscaling.
 Default: 2.
 STEPS_PER_EXECUTION=1		| How many steps to perform before surfacing from the GPU to e.g. do callbacks.
 Default: 1.
 RANDSEED					| The random seed to use when shuffling filepaths.
 Default: unset, which means use a random value.
-JIT_COMPILE					| Set to any value to compile the model with XLA.
+SPLIT_VALIDATE				| Percentage of the available files in the dataset to be allocated to the validation split.
+Default: 0.2 SPLIT_TEST					| Percentage of the available files in the dataset to be allocated to the test split.
+Default: 0.2 JIT_COMPILE					| Set to any value to compile the model with XLA.
 Defaults to unset; set to any value to enable.
 PREDICT_COUNT=25			| The number of items from the (SCRAMBLED) dataset to make a prediction for.
 PREDICT_AS_ONE				| [prediction only] Set to any value to avoid splitting the input dataset into training/validation and instead treat it as a single dataset.
 Default: False (treat it as training/validation)